 **Note** I mainly play Fantasy Football so this write up applies most specifically to fantasy football tournaments but the concepts work for all the particular sports

 Each week I will create between 20-50 different lineups over the course of the week.
-For each lineup I create I enter it in to one tournament and between 3-5 50/50 odds contests (I like to enter at least one “Double Up Tournament and 3 HTH matchups).
+For each lineup, I create I enter it into one tournament and between 3-5 50/50 odds contests (I like to enter at least one “Double Up Tournament and 3 HTH matchups).
 The ratio of dollars should be approximately 4 to 1 in 50/50 vs Low odds tournaments.
-One of the nice things about Head to Head matchup’s is that even if your lineup was below average there is a chance your opponents was worse and you still come away with a victory.
+One of the nice things about Head to Head matchup’s is that even if your lineup was below average there is a chance your opponent’s was worse and you still come away with a victory.

 If you are even just slightly above average in putting lineups together your 50/50 odds entries should do well enough to pay for your tournament entries.
-The key is that when using a diversifies mix on lineups you should also be able to place in the money in some of those tournament entries.
+The key is that when using a diversified mix on lineups you should also be able to place in the money in some of those tournament entries.
 That’s generally where most of my profitability comes from.

-In essence we enter 50/50 odds matchups to maintain the bankroll, and tournaments to grow it.
+In essence, we enter 50/50 odds matchups to maintain the bankroll, and tournaments to grow it.
 This strategy works for any of the sports.

-Each week of the Fantasy Football season I do a post here on this blog detailing players and matchups to target.
+Each week of the FanDuel Fantasy Football season I do a post here on this blog detailing players and matchups to target.
 If you simply look at the players we recommended each week and put together random lineups based on mixing and matching those players you would have done very well this season.
-If you look through the comments we had multiple tournament winners last season as well as many players that simply were able be consistently profitable.
+If you look through the comments we had multiple tournament winners last season as well as many players that simply were able to be consistently profitable.
 That said you shouldn’t rely on a single source for lineups.
 Do your research each week.
 Look for special situations that create an out-sized value (think injuries or surprise starters that are priced too low for the potential production).